chilli-axe/mtg-photoshop-automation/README.md

 # FAQ
 Photoshop scripting works within an outdated version of JavaScript and has more than its share of idiosyncrasies.
 There are unfortunately bugs that don't occur on my system and that I can't recreate, but others have found ways to fix them.
-* *When I try to run the script, I get "Error: File or folder does not exist."
-Line 9: $.evalFile(filePath + ...).* So far it seems like the way to fix this issue is to hardcode the path to your directory in each script, unfortunately.
-Dynamically finding the filepath works perfectly on my system, so I'm not sure exactly how to debug it for others.
-Seems like if you're on a Mac, you might need to edit the filepaths throughout the code to use / instead of \\, as well.
-* *When I render a card, the artwork is twice as big as it should be.* Hop into `frame.jsx` and scroll down to the bottom.
+* *When I render a card, the artwork is twice as big as it should be.* Hop into `excessFunctions.jsx` and scroll down to the bottom.
 In the `frame()` function, there's a line that looks something like `var percentageToScale = 100 * (Math.max( ... ));`.
 Change the number 100 to 50 here and that typically fixes it.
 * *My set symbols don't have the proper gradient to them.* I've done my best to address this, but it seems like it still breaks for some people.
 In the event that it doesn't work, you can try opening `excessFunctions.jsx` and scrolling down to line 478 roughly - there should be two lines that look something like `var centre_x = (leftPix + rightPix) / 4; var centre_y = (topPix + bottomPix) / 4;`.
 Try changing the divide by 4 to divide by 2 here and see if that changes anything.
+Otherwise, I'm sorry but I'm not sure what's causing this right now.
+Fixing it is in the pipeline.
 * *I want to change the set symbol to something else.* Head over to https://andrewgioia.github.io/Keyrune/cheatsheet.html - you can use any of these symbols for the set symbol for your cards.
 Copy the text of the symbol you want on the cheatsheet, then hop into `proxy.jsx` and look about 10 lines down.
 Replace the square character in quotations with the character you copied.
+* *I'm on a Mac, and the script doesn't seem to be saving `card.json` properly.
+The `get_card_info.py` script works properly from the command line.* This appears to be a permissions issue.
+A couple of users have had success with modifying file permissions - try `chmod 777 card.json`, or `sudo chmod a+rw .` in the root work directory.
+I'm still working through this on my Mac, so I'll post my solution when I find one.

 # Limitations
 As of this release, the script can't handle:
 * Full automation of non-standard card layouts, such as planeswalkers, transforming cards, and Kamigawa flip cards.
 The script is now capable of proxying planeswalkers, but requires the user to manually position the text as a final step.
-Transform cards are mostly finished but still a work in progress.
+My typical workflow for planeswalkers is to run the script up until it errors, then position the inserted Scryfall scan to fill the canvas.
+From here, I resize the text layers until they line up with the real card, then reposition the art if necessary. *Save As* and saving as a PNG with the default settings is fine.
+Transform cards are mostly finished, but still a work in progress - transforming planeswalkers and Ixalan lands.
 * Quoting something in a card's flavour text without italics.
 See: Yarok the Desecrated, Phyrexian Altar.
-* Snow mana symbols - I haven't gotten around to adding it to the font yet.
+* Snow mana symbols and the untap symbol - I haven't gotten around to adding these to the font yet.